rayes0/blog/content/about.md

 # Me {#me}

+> If you aren't a bird<br />
+> be careful not to camp<br />
+> above an abyss
+>
+> -- Nietzche

 I typically go by the name `rayes` online.
 It's not my actual name, just a pseudonym.
-I'm a FOSS supporter, Linux enthusiast, musician, and writer.
-I am fascinated particularly by the brain, memory, neurobiology, and psychology.
+I'm a FOSS supporter, Linux enthusiast, musician, and hobbyist writer.
+I am fascinated particularly by the brain, psychology, specifically practical applications of these, as well as how they tie into media and culture.
+On the academic side of things, I am currently doing undergrad degrees in statistics and microbiology.
+My current research work involves applying [design research](https://en.wikipedia.org/wiki/Design_research) methods to qualitative data.

 ## Hobbies {#hobbies}